Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 21. Temporarily suspend “immigration from some of the most dangerous and volatile regions of the world that have a history of exporting terrorism.”
 Order the Department of State, Homeland Security and the Department of Justice to develop a list of regions and countries to include.
 The list will likely include Syria and Libya.
 (Trump effectively did this with his travel ban from several countries, including Syria and Libya.
 He also at times proposed a Muslim ban — which will be cited later.)

-22. Rescind all environmental executive actions signed by Obama.
+22. Rescind all environmental executive actions signed by President Barack Obama.
 (Trump has rescinded dozens of them.)

 23. Oppose a carbon tax on fossil fuels use that could be used to reverse damage to the environment caused by the release of carbon dioxide into the atmosphere.
 (No carbon tax has passed under Trump.
 One also failed under Obama.)